The Community Crime Prevention Unit is conducting research projects focussed on crime prevention and community safety.

 The CCPU has engaged RMIT University to conduct research into the use of CPTED in Victoria.
 The project will involve surveys and interviews with police, local government planners, urban designers and architects.

-A final report with recommendations for the future role of CPTED in Victoria is due by the end of August 2019.
+A final report with recommendations for the future role of CPTED in Victoria is due in early 2020.